atbcb/usab-uswds/news/_posts/2022-09-21-u-s-access-board-visits-philadelphia-parks-and-recreation-department-for-discussion-with-commissioner-and-community-partners.md

 The discussion forum concluded with the Board engaged in dialogue with Commissioner Ott Lovell, Deputy Commissioner Bill Salvatore, Philadelphia Parks and Recreation staff, Amy McCann, Founder/Director of [Carousel Connections](http://www.carouselconnections.com/), Amy Nieves, Executive Director of [Philadelphia Mayor's Office for People with Disabilities](https://www.phila.gov/departments/mayors-office-for-people-with-disabilities/), [Alanna Raffel](https://techowlpa.org/towl_staff/alanna-raffel/), Occupational Therapist at Institute on Disabilities at Temple’s TechOWLs, and other members of the community.

+The Access Board offers technical assistance on the ADA Standards, including recreational facilities.
+The Board also offers a [technical assistance guide for the Architectural Barriers Act Accessibility Standards for developed outdoor areas on federal sites](https://www.access-board.gov/files/aba/guides/outdoor/outdoor-guide.pdf).
+This document explains requirements in the ABA Standards for outdoor developed areas such as trails, picnic and camping areas, viewing areas, and beach access routes.

+The Board also manages a helpline that provides [technical assistance](https://www.access-board.gov/ta/) via phone at 1-202-272-0800, extension 3 from 10:00 am to 5:00 pm ET weekdays and email at <ta@access-board.gov>.

 <figure class="img-center">
   <a href="{{ site.baseurl }}/images/uploads/pavithran-ott-lovell.png">
     <img src="{{ site.baseurl }}/images/uploads/pavithran-ott-lovell.png" alt="Board Executive Director Sachin Pavithran and Commissioner Kathyrn Ott Lovell" class="center">